Early Heart Attack Care

-For half the people having symptoms of a heart attack, early treatment can prevent damage to the heart.
-That’s why it’s important to recognize early warning signs and act by calling 9-1-1 immediately.
-Treatment begins right away.
+For half the people having symptoms of a heart attack, early treatment can prevent permanent damage to the heart.
+That's why it's important to recognize early warning signs and act by calling 9-1-1 immediately.
+When EMS arrives treatment begins right away.

 Early warning signs include:

 - Chest discomfort, like pressure, squeezing, fullness or pain, in the center of the chest

 - Chest discomfort that lasts more than a few minutes, or that goes away and comes back

 - Pain or discomfort in one or both arms, or the back, neck, jaw or stomach